First-Principles Study of the Fermi Surface Topology of CeCu$_{2}$Si$_{2}$: Results and Analysis

-The atomic environment of the CeCu$_{2}$Si$_{2}$ structure is analyzed by taking into account the crystal field splitting for the Ce atom in a body centered tetragonal (BCT) environment of 8 Si atoms approximated as point charges (FIG. ~\ref{CFS_struct}).
-These neighboring charges contribute to an additional potential, $V_{CF}$, on the Ce atom.
-When an atom (or ion) is surrounded by $N$ point charges at location $\overrightarrow{a_i}=(a_i,\theta_i,\phi_i)$, an electron of charge $q_0$ at location $\overrightarrow{r}=(r,\theta,\phi)$ of this atom is subject to an additional electrostatic potential $V_{CF}(r)$ given by

-where $Q_i$ is the charge from the atomic species around Ce (i.e. Si in the first shell of neighboring charges and Cu in the second).
-The surrounding silicons have wave functions spreading beyond their atomic site, making it difficult to obtain a precise estimate of $Q$.
-We only include the first shell of neighboring charges, whereas the further shells with alternating charge signs could also modify the amplitude of the splitting (but not the general symmetry).
-We have tested these alternatives to verify that the overall sign of the charge does not change\cite{SupMat}.

-All $N=8$ charges $ Q_i $ of silicon are identical $ Q_i=Q$ and are at the same distance $ a_i = a $ of the central atom.
-From {\it ab initio} DFT calculations (see section~\ref{methods}) we have determined that $Q>0$\cite{2021Shurtakova}.
-Our results are consistent with those given by group theory\cite{1963Condon}, and a full derivation is given in section I.A of the Supplementary Materials\cite{SupMat}.
+The atomic environment of the CeCu$_{2}$Si$_{2}$ structure and crystal field splitting is shown in Fig. ~\ref{CFS_struct} with the Ce atom in a body centered tetragonal (BCT) environment of 8 Si atoms and 8 Cu atoms.
+From the GWA calculations (see Sec.~\ref{methods}) we have determined the electronic environment and used a model to determine the CFS parameters for the electronic ground state.
+Our results are consistent with those given by the group theory~\cite{1963Condon}, and a full derivation of those parameters is given in Sec.
+I.A of the Supplementary Materials~\cite{SupMat}.
 To summarize, the $j=5/2$ ground state of the Ce atom can be split into three Kramers doublets, two $\Gamma_{7}^{(1,2)}$ and a $\Gamma_{6}$ as shown in FIG.~\ref{CFS_struct}(c).
-Since $Q>0$ is positive we can deduce that $\alpha<0$, which is consistent with the findings of Willers {\it et al.}\cite{2012Willers} and Rueff {\it et al.}\cite{2015Rueff}.
 Thus the ground state doublet can be written in the $j m_j$ basis as

 Then the doublet